Editing Outputs

 The Parameters field (also known as arguments) require a very specific format to be understood by the I/O system and Unreal.
 Here are some of the most commonly used types:

 The execution order of actions is not guaranteed!
 For the most part, the order will be the same as the list that you see in the I/O editor.
-However, the more actions you add to the same event of the same actor, the higher the chance of the order being changed.
+However, the more actions you add to the same event, the higher the chance of the order being changed.
 This is due to how dynamic delegates work in Unreal Engine.